waddlesmcsqueezy/ProjectKurita/README.md

 - All dispatch tanks that are limited to one on the field have a cooldown of 240 seconds that only begins once the unit dies.
 - I&R Pathfinders can upgrade to a Looking Post Kit [80/80/80].
 The Looking Post can deploy like to the Major's retreat point and it double's th unit's sight range, but leaves it extremely exposed.
 - Renamed all base rifleman infantry units and some engineers for comedic effect.
+- Sturmpioneers lose 1 man in the squad.
+Cost is still the same [240/0/0].
+Regains that man at Vet 1.
+Vet 1 is earned very quickly.
+Gains 1 extra man at Vet 5.
+- Penals can upgrade to a PTRS 41 AT Rifle [0/50/0].